 - If you’re visiting the Gili Islands for more than 4 days, why not stay on a couple of different islands for different experiences?
 Alternatively, you should definitely catch a boat tour to see the other islands.

 - Book your ferries in advance through Baliferry.com .
 It’s cheaper than other ferry websites and paying on the day.
 They can get very busy!

 - Try to dispose of your rubbish/garbage carefully.
 The Gili islands have a huge problem with plastic waste.

 - If you don’t have a PADI licence but want to try scuba diving, opt for a one day shallow dive course.
 You can plunge to depths of 12m without a licence, which is plenty enough to see the sea life and underwater ruins.

 - Book your accommodation in advance.
 Being small islands, rooms are limited and can fill quickly during busy times of the year, meaning higher room prices the later you leave it!

 - Pack light and for the beach.
 Flip flops, shorts and t-shirts are all you’ll wear on the islands.
 Weather is hot year-round and it’s rare you’ll see rain.

-We hope our guide to the Gili Islands has given you everything you need to plan your trip to this amazing archipelago.
+We hope our Gili Islands travel guide has given you everything you need to plan your trip to this amazing archipelago.
 Each island is different so pick based on your interests and be sure to visit the other ones during your trip.
 Whether you’re here for a quiet retreat on the beach or an action-packed scuba diving trip, paradise awaits you…

-If you have any questions about anything we’ve mentioned in this guide or have a suggestion or review of a place you’ve already visited on the islands, get in touch!
+If you have any questions about anything we’ve mentioned in our Gili Islands travel guide or have a suggestion or review of a place you’ve already visited on the islands, get in touch!